 Research supported by the Department of Defense (DoD) must be reviewed and conducted in compliance with the Common Rule, adopted at part 219 of title 32 CFR, and FDA regulations on human subjects research, but also must comport with DoD Instruction (DoDI) 3216.02, "Protection of Human Subjects and Adherence to Ethical Standards in DoD-Supported Research," including all references included therein.
 These additional requirements apply to any human subjects research that is conducted, reviewed, approved, overseen, supported, managed or otherwise contractually subject to applicable regulations by DoD, or that uses DoD property, facility or assets ("DoD-Supported Research").
-Vail Health does not review or conduct classified research, prisoner research, research conducted on DoD personnel (including survey research), or Native American Research.
+Vail Health does not review or conduct classified research, prisoner research, research involving service members, military personnel, or DoD affiliated personnel (i.e. research involving military personnel conducted at military bases, including survey research), or Native American Research.